 If you find yourself daydreaming about a new career path, but struggling to turn it into a reality, then you’re probably in the same position I was in.
 I spent too much time and energy worrying ‘what if’, rather than investing that energy into planning my career goals and becoming what I wanted to be.

-Eventually, with the help of some inspiring people, I managed to identify the 5 main obstacles I was facing.
+Eventually, with the help of some inspiring people, I managed to identify the 5 main career obstacles I was facing.
 Once I knew what they were, I was able to tackle them head on.
 I enrolled on the UX Design Course at CareerFoundry and I now love working as a UX designer.

 Here’s how I got there.

 They say you regret the things you don’t do, more than you regret the things you do.
 This applies to many areas of life, but it’s especially true about your career.
 What you do for a living shapes the way you think and the way you live your life.

 With the retirement age pushing 70, you’re looking at a potential 50 years of working life!
 So, what does that mean?
 Firstly, you should find a career path you enjoy.
 Secondly, it’s never too late to start working towards a new career.

 Here are the main obstacles I experienced on my path to finding a new career, and how I managed to get past them and get to where I am today.